datlin-org/sigzag/README.md

 - Diffing manifests

 The manifests are in JSON format (gRPC TBC).
 SigZag is not a replacement for SBOM generators used for product release.
-SigZag can assists with local observability, offering tools to spot integrity anomalies and potential security vulnerabilities.
+SigZag can assists with local observability and forensics, offering tools to spot integrity anomalies, potential security vulnerabilities and inconsistencies in provenance.
 However, the utility simply generates manifests for signed digital assets.

 ## Install